UrsaDK/JSONav/README.md

   - close integration with the browser eco-system

     JSONav looks and feels like part of the browsers.
-Where ever possible it reuses default fonts and styling providing a consistent and familiar styling, established by default browsers tools (eg: XML parser).
+Wherever possible it reuses default fonts and styling providing a consistent and familiar styling, established by default browsers tools (eg: XML parser).

 In short, JSONav is fast, minimalist, won't slow your system down, and if it isn't highlighting JSON content returned by a page then it is highly likely that there is a problem with the endpoint!